jgerstmayr/EXUDYN/docs/RST/RunASimpleExampleInPython.rst

 +  \ **Anaconda 2021-11, 64bit, Python 3.9**\  (older Anaconda3 versions can be downloaded via the repository archive \ ``https://repo.anaconda.com/archive/``\ )
 +  Currently, we work with Python 3.6 - Python 3.10 \ **conda environments**\  on Windows, Linux and MacOS (3.8-3.10).
-+  \ **Spyder 5.1.5**\  (with Python 3.9.7, 64bit) and \ **Spyder 4.1.3**\  (with Python 3.7.7, 64bit), which is included in the Anaconda installation (or 64bit and are compiled up to the same minor version, i.e., 3.7.x.
++  \ **Spyder 5.1.5**\  (with Python 3.9.7, 64bit) and \ **Spyder 4.1.3**\  (with Python 3.7.7, 64bit), which is included in the Anaconda installation (Note that it is important that Spyder, Python and Exudyn  are \ **either**\  32bit \ **or**\  64bit and are compiled up to the same minor version, i.e., 3.7.x.
 There will be a strange .DLL error, if you mix up 32/64bit.
 It is possible to install both, Anaconda 32bit and Anaconda 64bit -- then you should follow the recommendations of paths as suggested by Anaconda installer.); Spyder works with all virtual environments

 Many alternative options exist: